antoniopataro/personal-website/README.md

 This is my first step into JavaScript frameworks and libraries.
 It's made with React.
 In the proccess, I also discovered `styled-components` and liked it a lot.
 It really makes dinamically styles something easy.

+Used `AOS` for on scroll animations.
+I'm surprised how easy it is to use this library.

 It's design was inspired by [this creation](https://dribbble.com/shots/15187218-Adam-Zonski-Personal-Portfolio-Website) and transposed/remade in this [figma file](https://www.figma.com/file/cibaFLJNSHOa8dKKn3V9Mo/antoniopataro?node-id=69%3A42).

 It's also my first React project. ⚛️